Book review: Digging Bath Stone

 James Cottle, one of Godwin’s quarrymen, was fatally injured when a block of stone set up edgewise toppled over on him after being struck by another stone which the men were moving with a crane.
 He had worked at the quarry for 40 years.
 This was the third and final quarry fatality at Westwood.

-In another case, Walter Allen Sheppard, who had various business interests including a steam traction engine company, got together with six others to form the Bath & Corsham Freestone Quarries Ltd, incorporated in 1898.
+In another quarry, Walter Allen Sheppard, who had various business interests including a steam traction engine company, got together with six others to form the Bath & Corsham Freestone Quarries Ltd, incorporated in 1898.

 By late 1900 the company had opened four new underground quarries at Corsham: Westwells, later known as Moor Park Quarry; Brockleaze, also known as Corshamside; Hills Quarry, later known as Clubhouse Quarry; and Hollybush Quarry.
 There was also a quarry at Foxleys, in Limpley Stoke parish.